Getting Started

 Visual or Source Editor

-The advantage to working in the Visual Editor is speed and convenience - you can use basic buttons to add bold or italic text, embed links, insert tables etc.,.
+You may prefer to use the Visual Editor, which has the advantage of speed and convenience - you can use basic buttons to add bold or italic text, embed links, insert tables etc.,.

 To start: in the quarto document highlight everything outside of the yaml header (everything below the bottom three dashes) and delete it.